You should know…

 I work as a sports/rehab chiropractor

-…in a clinic that I started 6 years ago, but recently sold to focus on other things.
-Yup, I work in a business that I started and someone else runs.
+…sort of.
+I used to work in a clinic that I started 7 years ago, but sold to focus on other things.
+Yup, I worked in a business that I started and someone else runs.
 I am committed to a certain life, one that’s worth sharing, and running my own clinic was not jiving with the life I wanted, so it had to go.
-Funny story…

 I also own another clinic